moogacs/docs.buf.build/docs/configuration/v1beta1/lint-rules.md

 #### `SENSIBLE`

 The `SENSIBLE` category outlaws certain Protobuf features that you should never use in modern Protobuf development.
-It includes the following rules:
+It includes these rules:

 - `ENUM_NO_ALLOW_ALIAS` checks that enums do not have the allow_alias option set.
 - `FIELD_NO_DESCRIPTOR` checks that field names are not name capitalization of "descriptor" with any number of prefix or suffix underscores.